 The information entered under Treatment is the used to automatically generate the Risk treatment plan.

-Annex A of ISO 27001 defines 114 of the most common security controls, that can be used to mitigate the risks as defined above.
+Annex A of ISO 27001 defines 114 common security controls, that can be used to mitigate the risks as defined above.

 All policies and procedures are defined on their own page, for easy hyperlinking and redistribution (content can be exported as Word or PDF files).

 Statement of applicability